Azure/azure-sdk-tools/doc/common/TypeSpec-Project-Scripts.md

 The exact command that gets run is output stdout to enable debugging if needed.

 We currently don't do anything to the tspconfig.yaml that gets pulled in from the spec repo to limit to just your language emitter instead we use the filter option on the command line `--emit $emitterName`.
 This allows you to isolate the generation to only things owned by your language so you can safely add generation dependencies in CI without needing to worry about noisy neighbors.

+## Local scenario

+User is recommended to run `TypeSpec-Project-Process.ps1` to generate `tsp-location.yaml` automatically then it would call the other two common scripts to generate sdk code.
+Alternatively, user can prepare `tsp-location.yaml` manually then run the other two scripts manually to generate sdk code.

 ## Build tool integration